damienld/Tennis-predict/README.md

 We evaluate the difference between our prediction and the actual result:
 - Brier score for Elo 0.2055
-- Brier score for Odds 0.1878 (caclulated by using bookmaker odds)
+- Brier score for Odds 0.1878 (caclulated by using bookmaker odds) We also calculate the ROI if we were betting every time our probability was quite different from the offered odds
+- Applying Kelly criterion: 15*( (odds - 1) * myproba - (1 - myproba)) / (odds - 1) which gives for example 1 unit for 50% at 2.16 (2u for 40% at 3.24 ..)
+- ROI model 1 =
 ## 4 - Add extra features (ToDo)
 - ELO Rating by Surface (Clay vs NonClay)
 - Recent ELO